Reverse T3 (also called Reverse Triiodothyronine)

 - When biological stress is excessive, such as being on the inadequate treatment of T4-only or being held hostage to the lousy TSH lab test (both which keep you underdosed or hypo), your adrenal glands produce high amounts of cortisol to help you cope with ongoing hypothyroidism and lingering symptoms and conditions.
 The excess cortisol inhibits the conversion of T4 to T3, and instead produces even larger amounts of RT3, creating an RT3 problem.

-- When biological stress is ongoing, your adrenals will eventually become fatigued, dropping from high cortisol to a mix of high and low, or all low, and those low levels put you into the problematic state of adrenal fatigue, which causes chronic anxiety, poor coping skills, paranoia, easy nausea, sensitivity to light or sounds, psychological issues, etc. When you don’t make enough cortisol, thyroid hormones can pool high in your blood.
+- When biological stress is ongoing, your adrenals will eventually produce less cortisol (ask “adrenal fatigue” or “adrenal insufficiency”), dropping from high cortisol to a mix of high and low, the to all low.
+And those low levels can cause chronic anxiety, poor coping skills, paranoia, easy nausea, sensitivity to light or sounds, psychological issues, etc. When you don’t make enough cortisol, thyroid hormones can pool high in your blood.
 So your body responds by converting the T4 to excess RT3.

-- When ferritin, aka storage iron, is low, as can be your serum iron and saturation (which is quite common in thyroid patients), your red blood cells become less plentiful, and carrying thyroid hormones via your blood becomes inadequate, causing thyroid hormones to pool in your blood.
+- When iron goes low, which is quite common in thyroid patients due to low stomach acid, your red blood cells become less plentiful (or you have enough, but they are weak and pale), and carrying thyroid hormones via your blood becomes inadequate, causing thyroid hormones to pool in your blood.
 The body responds by producing excessive amounts of RT3 to clear out the excess T4.

 ***Note that you can have either an iron problem, or a cortisol problem, or BOTH.
 There are other reasons you have high RT3, such as the excess inflammation and more, but the above are quite common and worthy to explore first.

 Can labwork help me discover this?
 What do I look for?